A still life from the Dutch Golden Age

 Federal Archives, image 183-1986-0718-502.

-Josef Block became firmly established in the art world of Berlin, as he had been in Munich.
-He was friends with Max Slevogt, Emil Orlik, and Max Liebermann and became a sought-after portrait artist in high society.
-Prominent art dealers such as Fritz Gurlitt and Paul Cassirer sold his works and he often took part in the Biennale in Venice and Secession exhibitions.
+Josef Block becomes firmly established in the art world of Berlin, as he had been in Munich.
+He is friends with Max Slevogt, Emil Orlik, and Max Liebermann and becomes a sought-after portrait artist in high society.
+Prominent art dealers such as Fritz Gurlitt and Paul Cassirer sell his works and he often takes part in the Biennale in Venice and Secession exhibitions.

 Black and white photograph.
 A painter, Josef Block, in his studio surrounded by paintings.